 This display shows the ambient temperature from -10 °C to 50 °C in 1 °C increments.
+The temperature displayed may vary from the actual ambient temperature.

-The icy road warning indicator "w" will flash when the temperature is below 4°C.
+The icy road warning indicator "" will flash when the temperature is below 4°C.